 Our relationship with Myanmar

-New Zealand's relationship with Myanmar (formerly Burma) has grown significantly in the past few years.
+New Zealand's relationship with Myanmar (formerly Burma) has grown significantly since 2012.
 Interaction was very limited in the decades the country was under military rule.
 In 2011 a new military backed civilian government began a process of reform, and since then our relationship has been steadily expanding.
 New Zealand established a representative office in Myanmar in 2013, which was upgraded to a full embassy in 2014.

-With a population of 51 million, Myanmar is the fifth largest ASEAN economy, and is expected to grow in strength and influence.
+With a population of 51 million, Myanmar is the fifth largest ASEAN economy.
 Continuing to develop our relationship with Myanmar is important to New Zealand to achieve our ASEAN objectives of stronger diplomatic and trade links in the region.
 Myanmar's planned transport and energy links will place it at the crossroads of major regional trading routes, especially into China and India, the world’s two most populous nations.

 Total trade in goods